agilepro/software-craftsmanship/docs/Testing/test-like-real-user.md

 :::

-I don’t know how to emphasize this more.
+I don't know how to emphasize this more.
 If the programmers use a crutch, then they will naturally make the software work better with the crutch.
 Take the crutch away, and the program is worse.

 ### Quite Obvious, Really